slipguru/utilities/backup/README.md

 59 2 * * * python /usr/local/bin/backup_folder.py /shared/compbio-disk-data/shared/projects/ backups/compbio/shared-projects

 Every night at 2:59 AM it backs up the content of folder /shared/compbio-disk-data/shared/projects/.
 The backups can be found under /volume1/homes/admin/backups/compbio/shared-projects, there will be a number of folders named backup.i, with i ranging from 0 to 10.
 The higher i, the oldest the backup.
 So the latest snapshot is the one called backup.0.

+**IMPORTANT**: since this script is ending up on a public repository, I took away the password from the python file, since it's public.
+Before using it you should restore it (it should be around line 72 of the file).

 **VERY IMPORTANT**: note that the trailing slash in the source folder (in my case, /shared/compbio-disk-data/shared/projects/) is required, otherwise it creates another level of folders.